‘Your lives are priceless,’ says Tamil Nadu CM after three NEET aspirants die by suicide

 The Katpadi Police have registered a case and sent the body for an autopsy to the Vellore Government Hospital.

-Hours after the incident came to light, Stalin shared a video message making an appeal to the students.
+Hours after the incident came to light, Stalin said that the central government was “stone hearted” to not back down from its stand on the matter of holding the NEET examination, NDTV reported.

-Stalin said that the central government was “stone hearted” to not back down from its stand on the matter of holding the NEET examination, NDTV reported.
+On Monday, the Tamil Nadu Assembly passed a Bill on Monday to scrap the entrance exam for admission to undergraduate medical degree courses in the state.

-Medical admissions in Tamil Nadu used to be based on marks obtained by students in their Class 12 exams before the Centre in 2017 made NEET compulsory across all states and education boards.
+The proposed law sought to admit students to these courses based on the marks they got in their Class 12 board exams.
+Earlier, medical course admissions in Tamil Nadu were based on these marks, but the Centre had in 2017 made NEET compulsory for students across all states and boards of education.

 Questions for the NEET are prepared by the Central Board of Secondary Education based on its own syllabus, which is different from the Tamil Nadu board’s curriculum.
 Due to this, Tamil Nadu has been opposing the examination, arguing that a common entrance test would harm the prospects of state board students.